simon-wessel/docs/content/kubeone/master/tutorials/creating_clusters/_index.en.md

 | v1.3+           | -     | ✓     | ✓     | ✓       | ✓        |
 | v1.2+           | -     | -     | ✓     | ✓       | ✓        |

-\* Kubernetes 1.20 is scheduled to reach End-of-Life (EOL) on February 2021.
+\* Kubernetes 1.20 is scheduled to reach End-of-Life (EOL) at the end of February 2022.
 Using a newer Kubernetes version is strongly recommended.

 \*\* Kubernetes 1.19 has already reached End-of-Life (EOL) and is not